About Michael Graves

 - Bald Hills Wind Farm (Vic) – advising Mitsui on the development and financing of its Bald Hills Wind Farm project.

 - Sydney Desalination Plant – advising Ontario Teachers Pension Plan and Hastings in relation to the acquisition of the Sydney Desalination Plant.
-This work involved negotiating a long term lease of the plant and numerous licences and easement agreements.

 - Privatisation of Melbourne's passenger rail system – advising the Victorian Government on the privatisation and re-franchising of Melbourne's train and tram networks.